ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

       } else {
         return {
           address: "",
-          status: "🦊 Connect to Metamask using the top right button.", }
+          status: "🦊 Connect to MetaMask using the top right button.", }
       }
     } catch (err) {